velartrill/velartrill.github.io/orig/kestrel.md

 "I seriously have to sleep in this thing?"

 "You're going to have to anyway shipboard, that's like half the reason these things exist.
 You'll be risking cancer or suffocation otherwise.
-Might as well get used to it now."
+It's not a small risk either.
+We had to fend off raiders twice on my last flight out.
+You might as well get used to it now."
 The playful edge to her voice is gone; she sounds deadly serious now, almost worried.
 "Besides, those vital recordings are actually really important, especially since you're *uasdani* and we can't really make presumptions about your physiology.
 Once the suit has a profile for you, it can send automatic alarms if, you know, your blood pressure spikes, your heart rate gets too high, you have a panic attack, anything like that.
 That's important data for our medics to have if you get sick on Tel Casran some day, and it's *really* important your first tour on a spacecraft.
 You're going into an extreme environment you've never been in before and if you have some kind of reaction -- Kess, I just want you to be safe."

 I purse my lips.
 "Can it… if I'm having another "